Lawa Pyakurel

-Lawa Pyakurel (born April 30, 1973, Nepali: लव प्याकुरेल), also known by his birth name Bala Ram Pyakurel, is a Nepalese filmmaker and editor who works mostly in the documentary film genre.
-He is best known for his work on the documentaries Wound of Panchayat (Panchayat Ko Ghau), Blue Sky (Nilo Akash) and Girls Rewriting Destiny.
-He is a linear and non-linear audio visual maker and editor.
+Lawa Pyakurel (born April 30, 1973, Nepali: लव प्याकुरेल), born Bala Ram Pyakurel, is a Nepalese filmmaker and editor primarily known for his work in the documentary film genre.
+His most notable films include Wound of Panchayat (Panchayat Ko Ghau), Blue Sky (Nilo Akash), and Girls Rewriting Destiny.
+Pyakurel is ab audiovisual producer proficient in both linear and non-linear editing systems.

 Career

-Lawa Pyakurel is a documentary filmmaker/editor in the Nepalese film industry with more than 25 years of experience.
-He started his film career in 1994 as an assistant director in the mega serial 'Khandahar ko Phool' (Flower of Ruins) directed by Suyog Koirala.
-He is the chief assistant director and editor of Nepal's first Sanskrit language telefilm 'Guru Dakshina' and 'Raag-Viragam'.
-His first documentary film 'Jhilko' (A Spark Can Start a Great Fire) was produced in 1997, after which he has worked in more than a hundred documentary films, short films, TV talk shows/programs/reports, TVC and PSAs.
+Pyakurel has over 30 years of experience in the Nepalese film industry.
+He began his professional career in 1993 as an assistant director for the film 'Khandahar ko Phool' (Flower of Ruins), directed by Suyog Koirala.
+He later served as the chief assistant director and editor for Guru Dakshina and Raag-Viragam, which were Nepal's first Sanskrit-language telefilms.

+In 1994, he produced his first documentary, Jhilko (A Spark Can Start a Great Fire).
+Since then, Pyakurel has worked on more than 100 projects, including feature film, short films, documentaries, television talk shows, news reports, television commercials (TVCs), and public service announcements (PSAs).

-Biography
+Biography and recognition

-Pyakurel has received various national and international honors and awards including Shikhar Honor (2018), Golden Honor (2019), Mahakavi Laxmi Prasad Devkota Talent Honor (2019), National Tribute Honor (2020), Special Citizen Award (2022).
-His articles, writings and opinions covering the themes of various films have been published in Nepali national daily Annapurna Post, Naya Patrika, Himalaya Times, The Rising Nepal and other newspapers.
-He is also a founding member of the Executive Committee of the SAARC Journalist Forum (SJF) Nepal Chapter, an international organization of journalists from South Asian countries.
+Pyakurel has received several national and international honors for his work in cinema and media, including: Shikhar Honor (2018), Golden Honor (2019), Mahakavi Laxmi Prasad Devkota Talent Honor (2019), National Tribute Honor (2020), Special Citizen Award (2022).

+In addition to his filmmaking, Pyakurel is a commentator on film-related themes.
+His articles and opinion pieces have appeared in major Nepalese national dailies, such as the Annapurna Post, Naya Patrika, Himalaya Times, and The Rising Nepal.
+He is also a founding member of the Executive Committee of the SAARC Journalist Forum (SJF) Nepal Chapter, an international organization representing journalists from South Asian countries.